Sundance Mountain Resort In The NewsRead More!

 Because Ski Patrol is not present, there could be a delay in emergency response time.

 4. Participant Scope: This policy applies only to uphill skiing and split boarding.
 Hiking, snowshoeing, sleds, non-ski equipment, and motorized equipment are not permitted.
-Animals, other than service dogs, are prohibited.
+Due to safety concerns for our guests, staff and animals, it is our policy to not allow pets, including service animals on the mountain at any time.
+(Details around our service animal policy can be found here.)

 5. Policy Modification Clause: Sundance Mountain Resort reserves the right to modify routes, hours, requirements, or suspend uphill skiing at any time without notice.